VentFree is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Fireplaces have been a beloved part of homes for centuries.
 They are used for a lot of decorating purposes, but some are still used for heating.
 There are multiple types of fireplaces including, but not limited to gas, electric, and ethanol.

-A fireplace works by burning a product to heat a room, house, or area.
+A fireplace works by burning a wood product to heat a room, house, or area.
 The smoke escapes through the chimneys, so the smoke is not constantly being inhaled by the home tenants.
+Make sure you know what to do if your fireplace is smoking.

 Wood burning costs